David W. Hein: Research

-Hein's research in molecular epidemiology helps identify people genetically susceptible to developing cancer from environmental and occupational chemicals, which allows for focus on treatment and prevention.
-Additionally, his research in genomics sheds light on the genetic causes for prescription drug failure.
-Widely published in scientific journals, Hein has authored more than 275 articles with a h- index of 67.
-His work has been cited more than 16000 times.
+Hein's research program incorporates precision environmental health and precision medicine.
+This includes research in personalized medicine and individual susceptibility to environmental diseases.
+Additionally, his research in pharmacogenomics sheds light on the genetic causes for prescription drug failure.
+Widely published in scientific journals, Hein has authored more 275 journal articles, 23 book chapters, and 75 gene sequences with an h- index of 67.
+He has delivered over 150 presentations across the US and the world.
+His work has been cited more than 18000 times.